ezEngine/docs/docs/runtime/world/world-messaging.md

 This documentation focuses on the C++ `ezMessage` class.
 The functionality exposed through other mechanisms, such as [TypeScript (TODO)](../../custom-code/typescript/typescript-overview.md), may be more limited in scope, but ultimately maps to the C++ implementation.

 Messages can be sent from any code.
-They can only be received by [components (TODO)](components.md), though, as the messaging system is implemented by `ezWorld`.
+They can only be received by [components](components.md), though, as the messaging system is implemented by `ezWorld`.

 ## Declaring a Message